Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat rotator cuff pain.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat damaged rotator cuff injuries.

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help rotator cuff pain.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with damaged rotator cuff injuries.

-As prolotherapy is helping to treat the root cause of rotator cuff pain, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As prolotherapy is helping to treat the root cause of damaged rotator cuff injuries, it is deemed to be a permanent fix, preventing the symptoms from returning.

 Frequently Asked Questions